Rotifer: Taxonomy and naming

 John Harris first described the rotifers (in particular a bdelloid rotifer) in 1696 as "an animal like a large maggot which could contract itself into a spherical figure and then stretch itself out again; the end of its tail appeared with a forceps like that of an earwig".
 In 1702, Antonie van Leeuwenhoek gave a detailed description of Rotifer vulgaris and subsequently described Melicerta ringens and other species.
 He was also the first to publish observations of the revivification of certain species after drying.
 Other forms were described by other observers, but it was not until the publication of Christian Gottfried Ehrenberg's Die Infusionsthierchen als vollkommene Organismen in 1838 that the rotifers were recognized as being multicellular animals.

-In the landmark monograph on The Rotifera (1886-9) by C.T.
+In the landmark monograph on The Rotifera (1886–9) by C.T.
 Hudson, assisted by P.H.
 Gosse, 400 British and foreign species were included; by 1912, the total reached 607 species.
 About 2,200 species of rotifers have now been described.
 Their taxonomy is currently in a state of flux.
 One treatment places them in the phylum Rotifera, with three classes: Seisonidea, Bdelloidea and Monogononta.
 The largest group is the Monogononta, with about 1,500 species, followed by the Bdelloidea, with about 350 species.
 There are only two known genera with four species of Seisonidea.

 The Acanthocephala, previously considered to be a separate phylum, have been demonstrated to be modified rotifers.
 The exact relationship to other members of the phylum has not yet been resolved.
 One possibility is that the Acanthocephala are closer to the Bdelloidea and Monogononta than to the Seisonidea; the corresponding names and relationships are shown in the cladogram below.

-The Rotifera, strictly speaking, are confined to the Bdelloidea and the Monogononta.
+The Rotifera sensu stricto, are confined to the Bdelloidea and the Monogononta.
 Rotifera, Acanthocephala and Seisonida make up a clade called Syndermata.
-The findings of a fossil called Juracanthocephalus shares features with both Seisonidea and Acanthocephala, suggesting that they are sister groups.

 Giribet & Edgecombe (2020) and Brusca et al. (2023) accept the following classification: